 On the other hand, I had a child who could neither give nor receive love.
 A child who seemed to have no conscience and no care how his actions affected others.
 This situation was scary for me because my mind created horrendous scenarios about where his behavior could lead.

-Gratefully, healing came when I meet others—therapists—who met me where I was without judgment and walked alongside me out of the darkness.
+Gratefully, healing came when I meet others—therapists and parents—who met me where I was without judgment and walked alongside me out of the darkness.
 I found healing in empathy, with someone who told me I had not created this issue—although I had willingly entered it.